yach2072/math2001-fall2018/README.md

 --------------------------------------------------------------------
 ## Textbook Information
 ### Recommended Books
-We will use the following textbooks in this class:
+We will use the following textbooks in this class.

 1. [Book of Proof](http://www.people.vcu.edu/~rhammack/BookOfProof/) by Hammack.
 2. [Logic and Proof](https://leanprover.github.io/logic_and_proof/) by Avigad, Lewis, and van Doorn [(pdf)](https://github.com/williamdemeo/math2001-fall2018/blob/master/books/logic_and_proof-20180814.pdf) [(source)](https://github.com/leanprover/logic_and_proof).